Irritable Bowel Syndrome (IBS)

 - Stool test: to check for any bacteria or parasites that may have lead to infections producing similar signs and symptoms like that of IBS.

 In many of the cases of IBS, simple lifestyle changes as well as dietary changes are enough to relieve the symptoms of IBS.
-These are:

 - Balancing the amount of fibers in the diet

 Fibers help in reducing constipation but at the same time, increases gas troubles and abdominal cramps.
 So it is necessary to include fibers in the diet.

 The amount of fibers should be increased slowly in the diet over a period of weeks.
 If the fibers cause more problems, the intake should be lessened.

 Examples of foods containing fibers are whole grains, fruits, vegetables and beans.